HCAHOI/Mini-Perf/README.md

 ## Introduction

-Mini Perf is a small Linux C/C++ program performance measurement tool.
+Mini Perf is a small Linux C++ program performance measurement tool.
 It can be easily used.

 ## TODO